Introduction

 Concluding Comments

 It is heartening to watch the yearly increase in the whale population that twice each year pass Port Stephens travelling north around May and June and south again between August and November.
-Those participation in recreational boating activities outside the Port Stephens Heads have reported instances where whales have now become very inquisitive and can come very close to the smaller boats.
+Those participating in recreational boating activities outside the Port Stephens Heads have reported instances where whales have now become very inquisitive and can come very close to the smaller boats.

 POSTSCRIPT